 Here are some tips and advice on how to best prepare for an unexpected emergency, natural disaster or pandemic.

-Start by creating a support network of family and friends that will help when the time comes.
+Create a support network of family and friends that will help when the time comes.
 Give each member a spare set of car and house keys and include a contact who is near enough to help, but far enough away to be unaffected by the same crisis.

-Work with your support network and caregivers to develop a plan (here’s a great emergency planning resource from Technology for Living to get started).
+Develop a plan (here’s a great emergency planning resource from Technology for Living to get started).
 Be sure everyone knows where you keep your emergency supplies, which medical devices or assistive technology you’ll need in case of evacuation, and what to do if you require oxygen or mechanical ventilation.
 Know where the closest medical supply store is to you or be prepared to ask for directions if you are in an unfamiliar area.
 Don’t assume emergency responders or volunteers will know how to direct people appropriately.

 Talk with your property manager and employer about how your building evacuation procedures include people with disabilities.
 If they don’t, discuss how they can change to better meet your needs (chances are these changes will also benefit many other people in your building/neighbourhood!).
 Practise your plan, including using evacuation chairs, just like you would a fire drill.